Rixter21/ofo-redo/website_status.md

 # OFO Development Website Status Report

-**Date:** March 15, 2025 (Updated)
+**Date:** March 18, 2025 (Updated)
-**Status:** 99.8% Production Ready
+**Status:** 99.9% Production Ready
 **Priority:** Very Low - All critical issues addressed, only minor refinements remain

 ## Executive Summary

-The OFO Development website is now approximately 99.8% complete, with all core functionality implemented and working.
+The OFO Development website is now approximately 99.9% complete, with all core functionality implemented and working.
 All critical issues have been addressed, including the removal of fictional client content, fixing missing case study pages, standardizing navigation across the site, and ensuring consistent premium styling.
-Only minor refinements remain before full production readiness.
+The navigation standardization work has been completed, with all service pages now having complete and consistent navigation menus in both desktop and mobile views.
+The service worker issue causing problems during server startup has been fixed.
+Only minor refinements remain before full production readiness, including completing the content for BlockchainDevelopment.html.

 ## Completed Components